pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ### Indago Devices Inc.

-Indago Devices Inc. is a startup that has its headquarters in the city of Birmingham, in the state of Alabama, US, and works in the field of development and study of electronics.
+Indago Devices Inc. is a startup that has its headquarters in the city of Birmingham, Alabama, US, and works in the field of development and study of electronics.
 Despite having few employees, it seeks to innovate in the electronics market, specifically in the development of systems that communicate through RFID.

 They had already been conversing with Insper in the first half of 2021, with another group of students who planned to do a similar project.
 On the second half of 2021, they decided to follow up with a conformance tester to assist the development of RFID tags.
 One of the driving points of the project is that the currently existing solutions are proprietary, and there is no open-source alternative available for the RFID community.
 Hence, they opted to make one, so it could positively impact not only their company, but also the worldwide RFID development community.